Outdoor Adventure

 16. Kimball Arts Festival

 Tip: Purchase tickets in advance and plan for parking.
-Proceeds support the Kimball Art Center’s year-round programming, which showcases over 200 artists, live performances, and gourmet food.
+Proceeds support the Kimball Art Center’s year-round programming.
 It’s a celebration of creativity that draws visitors from all over.

 17. Last Friday Gallery Strolls